№07cli toolsby tapan meena

 Booking a Cult.fit class is a race I kept losing.

-Cult.fit opens each day’s schedule a few days ahead, at 10 PM sharp — book on Monday night and you’re booking for Friday.
-The catch: the popular morning slots — the 7 AM strength class at my center — fill within minutes of the window opening.
-Winning meant dropping whatever I was doing at 10 PM, tapping through the same screens, and hoping a seat was still free.
+Cult.fit opens each day’s schedule a few days ahead at 10 PM sharp.
+Book on Monday night and you are booking for Friday.
+Popular morning slots, especially the 7 AM strength class at my center, fill within minutes.
+Winning meant dropping whatever I was doing at 10 PM, tapping through the same screens, and hoping an open seat remained.

 npm run book